General Fusion: History

 As of Dec 2017, the PI3 plasma injector held the title as the world's most powerful plasma injector, ten times more powerful than its predecessor.
 It also achieved stable compression of plasma.

 In 2019 it successfully confined plasma within its liquid metal cavity.
-From 2019-2021 it increased plasma performance.
+From 2019 to 2021 it increased plasma performance.

-As of 2021, the firm had approximately 140 employees and had raised over C$150 million in funding from a global syndicate of investors.
-It demonstrated compression of a water cavity into a controlled, symmetrical shape.
+As of 2021, the firm demonstrated compression of a water cavity into a controlled, symmetrical shape.

 Also in 2021 the company agreed to build a demonstration plant in Oxfordshire, at Culham, the center of the UK's nuclear R&D. The plant is planned to be 70% of the size of a commercial power plant.
 The company claimed it had validated all the individual components for the demonstration reactor.

 In 2022, the company announced that it had completed 200,000+ plasma shots, filed 150 patents/patents pending, and that headcount had passed 200.
 PI3 reached 10 ms confinement times and temperatures of 250 eV, almost 3 million degrees Celsius, without active magnetic stabilization, auxiliary heating, or a conventional divertor.
 Its primary compression testbed, a 1:10 scale system using water rather than liquid metal, has completed over 1,000 shots, behaving as predicted.

-As of 2023 the company is yet to demonstrate mechanical compression of a plasma within a liquid metal vortex.
+According to the 2023 Fusion Industry Association report, the company has 150 employees and has raised approximately USD $300,000,000+.

+In 2023, the firm reduced headcount significantly and announced that it was building a new machine, "LM26", with the goal of achieving breakeven by 2026.
+The Fusion Demonstration Plant being built in the UK will be delayed.

+In May 2025, the firm again announced layoffs of about 25% of its workforce and reduction in operation of LM26, following an "unexpected and urgent financing constraint."

+Challenges

+Magnetized target fusion has a number of challenges.
+General Fusion's founder and Chief Science Officer noted several specific difficulties that are not present in DC tokamaks.
+These include, but are not limited to: